 Rashid Reza has also expressed his views on Imamate mentioned in verse 124 of Surah Al-Baqarah.
-While believing that God made the promise of Imamate to Ibrahim (AS) after his prophethood, he concludes that Imamate means mission; that is Prophet Ibrahim (AS) reached the level of missionary after his trials (Rashid Reza, 1990: 1/28).
-According to his views, after God's promise, Prophet Ibrahim (AS) was commissioned to propagate his religion, while he did not have this mission beforehand.
+While believing that God made the promise of Imamate to Ibrahim (AS) after his prophethood, he concludes that Imamate means

 3-1-3-1.
 Criticism of Rashid Reza's view